 PeriCam PSI Normal Resolution

 PeriCam PSI NR is the instrument of choice for most applications.
-A flexible working distance of between 10 to 40 cm allows measurement areas of up to 24 x 24 cm.
-Tissue blood perfusion is visualized in real time with a resolution of up to 100 µm/pixel.
+A flexible working distance of between 13 to 41,5 cm allows measurement areas of up to 20 x 24 cm.
+Tissue blood perfusion is visualized in real time with a resolution of up to 33 µm/pixel or, with optional zoom functionality, 10 µm/pixel.

 PeriCam PSI NR is a valuable and objective tool for assessment of skin microvascular function for clinical diagnosis.
 One of the common applications in the clinic is burn depth estimation.
 The imager can be mounted on a cart fitted with a flexible arm that makes it easy to position and reach a patient lying on a bed.